 For information on how do I open a new food establishment, or change ownership of an existing food establishment

-Please Note: In an effort to reduce the use of paper, please submit menu, equipment list, HACCP plan and any other documents you may already have in electronic format via email.
+Please Note: In an effort to reduce the use of paper, please submit the menu, equipment list, HACCP plan, and any other documents you may already have in electronic format via email.

 Please Guidelines for Submitting a Hazard Analysis Critical Control Point (HACCP) Plan for information and examples on how to prepare your HACCP.

 Plastic Bag Reduction Program (pdf): Applies to all Food License Holders

 For access to electronic copies of food service inspection reports as of January 1, 2016, please go to the Baltimore City Health Department Food Facility Inspection Reports page.

 Mail: Environmental Health, 1001 E. Fayette Street, Baltimore, MD 21202

 Office Hours: Monday - Friday 8:30 a.m.- 4:00 p.m.

 File(s) available on this page for download requires special software to view.
 If you do not have that software, you can obtain it from the following source(s):